dmeybohm/dot-notation/README.md

 ### ...unless you pass a parameter to override this behavior.

-You can pass `RemapOverlappingToSubkey` as a key in an options array as the second argument to `expand`, and giving a string parameter for which subkey you want the scalar value to be remapped to:
+You can also pass an argument to avoid the exception.
+To do this, pass `DotNotation::RemapOverlappingToSubkey` as a key in an options array as the second argument to `expand`, and give a string parameter for which subkey you want the scalar value to be remapped to:

 ```php
 $array = DotNotation::expand(array(